Basset Hound

 In This Article

-• Basset Hound Rescue
+Basset Hound History/Origin

-• Basset Hound Price
+Basset Hound History/Origin

-The Basset Hound's lineage can be traced back to the hounds of St. Hubert of Belgium around 1000 AD.
+The Basset Hound’s lineage can be traced back to the hounds of St. Hubert of Belgium around 1000 AD.
+They are recognized by the American Kennel Club (AKC) under the Hound Group.

 Originating from the Laconian (Spartan) Hound known for their large size and scent-tracking abilities.
-The breed's name "Basset" originates from the Latin word for low, "bassus," combined with the French diminutive "-et."
+The breed’s name “Basset” originates from the Latin word for low, “bassus,” combined with the French diminutive “-et.”
+Much like the Basset Hound, the Slovensky Kopov also excels in tracking, using its keen sense of smell to navigate and locate scents with precision.

 Initially bred for fox and badger hunting, Basset Hounds gained popularity during Emperor Napoleon III’s reign in France.
 Formal breeding efforts began in France around 1870, leading to the development of distinct varieties such as the Chien d’Artois and the Basset Normand.